 New England manager = Roy Hodgson

 A comment about Hodgson...I think he's an excellent choice given who's around.
-He has shown at various clubs, from Inter to Liverpool, that he can handle the critics, he has clear tactical ideas and he absolutely will not be swayed by public opinion/media pressure.
+He has shown at various clubs, from Inter to victims, that he can handle the critics, he has clear tactical ideas and he absolutely will not be swayed by public opinion/media pressure.
 His CV is very very good all things given...

 The 65-year-old Spurs chief was 1/3 favourite to land the Three Lions post and had overwhelming support across the nation.
 A friend he confided in told The Sun: